 - Fresh squeezed lime juice

 - Preheat oven to 400º

 - In a large bowl add water.
-Chop the potatoes into small 1/2 inch to 1 inch thick chunks and add them to the water as you chop.
+Chop the potatoes into small 1/2 inch to 1 inch thick chunks.
+Add them to the water as you chop.
 Mix them around a bit then drain the water and rise them once more.
-Dry the potatoes and bowl.
+Dry the potatoes.

-- Now, line your baking sheet with parchment paper, or oil your skillet.
+- Now, line a baking sheet with parchment paper, or oil a large skillet.

-- Chop the onion, bell pepper and garlic.
+- While the potatoes bake, sauté the onion, bell pepper, and garlic.

-- Add a 1/4 teaspoon oil to a large pan.
+- Add 1/4 teaspoon of oil to a large pan.
 Sauté the onion bell pepper and garlic on medium-low heat for about 10-15 min or until softened to your liking.